Let’s talk about the best backpacks (rucksacks) for rucking. We’ll highlight the best products that look good, are functional, and tough as nails.

 Here’s the best video overview of the GR1, right from the source, GORUCK:

 Lastly, if we’re going to lug this thing everywhere – let’s make it look good.
-The GR1 comes in a variety of styles – from business commuter to combat ready – and has a cool velcro patch area – slap a sweet looking GORUCK patch on there if you’re at a loss for any other ideas.
+The GR1 comes in a variety of styles – from business commuter to combat ready – and has a cool velcro patch area – slap a sweet looking GORUCK patch on there if you’re at a loss for any other ideas, or check out our article on where to buy morale patches.

 The only upgrade we recommend right out of the gate is the Sternum Strap.
 It attaches to the MOLLE using clasps.
 We don’t recommend the Hip Belt for the average rucker – but you can always add it later.